 They are filled with pure mountain water and heated to perfection – though of course, you’ll have complete control over the temperate.
 Simply turn up the heating or add fresh cold water to your tub to ensure your experience is exactly as you want it.

-Choose from either a 90 minute hot tub experience or a 2 hour session (which includes use of your very own sauna).
+Choose from either a 90-minute hot tub experience or a 2-hour session (which includes the use of your very own sauna).
 Either offer the ultimate in relaxation.

 Should you require it, they also have an easily accessible tub – just be sure to request it at the time of booking.
 This tub has a sloping ramp and a rail up to the edge of the tub to enable ease of access when entering and exiting.